cotequeiroz/afalg_engine/README.md

  - it uses sync calls, instead of async
  - it supports more ciphers, and digests

 This engine requires AF_ALG support from the kernel.
-In order to decide if an algorithm is using hardware acceleration or not, it needs the crypto-user module as well.

 There are some caveats when using this engine, which apply to the hardware crypto engines that ship with OpenSSL as well: